Ravi Shankar: Collaboration with George Harrison

-Beatles guitarist George Harrison, who was first introduced to Shankar's music by American singers Roger McGuinn and David Crosby, who were big fans of Shankar, became influenced by Shankar's music.
-He went on to help popularize Shankar and the use of Indian instruments in pop music throughout the 1960s.
+The Beatles' guitarist George Harrison, who was first introduced to Shankar's music by the American singers Roger McGuinn and David Crosby, themselves big fans of Shankar, became influenced by Shankar's music.
+Harrison went on to help popularize Shankar and the use of Indian instruments in pop music throughout the 1960s.
 Olivia Harrison explains:

 Harrison became interested in Indian classical music, bought a sitar and used it to record the song "Norwegian Wood (This Bird Has Flown)".
 In 1968, he went to India to take lessons from Shankar, some of which were captured on film.
 This led to Indian music being used by other musicians and popularised the raga rock trend.
 As the sitar and Indian music grew in popularity, groups such as the Rolling Stones, the Animals and the Byrds began using it in some of their songs.
 The influence even extended to blues musicians such as Michael Bloomfield, who created a raga-influenced improvisation number, "East-West" (Bloomfield scholars have cited its working title as "The Raga" when Bloomfield and his collaborator Nick Gravenites began to develop the idea) for the Butterfield Blues Band in 1966.

 Harrison met Shankar in London in June 1966 and visited India later that year for six weeks to study sitar under Shankar in Srinagar.
 During the visit, a documentary film about Shankar named Raga was shot by Howard Worth and released in 1971.
 Shankar's association with Harrison greatly increased Shankar's popularity, and decades later Ken Hunt of AllMusic wrote that Shankar had become "the most famous Indian musician on the planet" by 1966.

 George Harrison organized the charity Concert for Bangladesh in August 1971, in which Shankar participated.
 During the 1970s, Shankar and Harrison worked together again, recording Shankar Family & Friends in 1973 and touring North America the following year to a mixed response after Shankar had toured Europe with the Harrison-sponsored Music Festival from India.
 Shankar wrote a second autobiography, Raga Mala, with Harrison as editor.